 So, here are top 5 reasons why you need to stop writing your own code right now –

 1. Time really is money

 I’m often amazed at how often small businesses balk at using other people’s code, perhaps because they believe they can write something better or perhaps because they don’t like spending money (if the software is commercial).
 In reality, it is very rare for anyone to develop a piece of software for cheaper than they can utilize an existing piece (if such exists).
 Before you start any large project, it’s always worth spending a couple hours checking out other software, and then estimating how long it would take you to self-develop.

 2. Other people have written it better

-Both commercial and open source software have the advantage of being inspected and run by many people.
-Especially in the case of open source software, you have some of the best programmers in the development community behind such projects.
-(In fact, some of the best development firms hire their programmers from the open source community.)
+Both commercial and open-source software has the advantage of being inspected and run by many people.
+Especially in the case of open-source software, you have some of the best programmers in the development community behind such projects.
+(In fact, some of the best development firms hire their programmers from the open-source community.)
 Plus, both open-source and commercial software (that includes source code) usually have more features than you even considered before writing your own software.

 3. Learn from other programmers

 As noted in the previous point, there are some really great programmers out there writing code.
 If you’re used to coding things yourself or are part of a small business, you don’t get exposed much to different coding styles.
 Some of the best education I have gained is from real-world examples by programmers with more experience than I.

 In my opinion, resourcefulness is one of the most important qualities a person can have.
 Especially in a smaller business, I would take an above-average developer who knew how to find anything over a better programmer who insisted on developing everything himself.
 The more you know about where to “find stuff,” the more useful and efficient you can be.
 If you’ve never gone out and explored the vastness of software resources out there, you’re missing out.